The first steppingstone in selecting the correct light fixture is the accurate designation of the location.

 Definition of explosion proof lighting:

 EXC-explosion-proof-light-fixtureExplosion proof does not mean that a luminaire can withstand an external explosion.
-In fact, for CID1 it's assumed that explosive gases will penetrate the luminaire.
+In fact, for CID1, it's assumed that explosive gases will penetrate the luminaire.
 One or more explosions will take place inside the light fixture.
-The design must contain the explosion and cool down the gases before releasing them.
+The design must contain the explosion and cool the gases before releasing them.

 • Class I, Division 1: This class is applicable to areas where flammable concentrations of gases, vapors, or liquids are continuously or regularly present in the atmosphere under normal operating conditions.